Use your '404 error' page effectively

 “Error 404”, “Page Not Found”, "HTTP 404" or "404 Not Found" is a standard HTTP status code.
-It is displayed when the requested document does not exists on the server.
+It is displayed when the requested document does not exists

 In simpler words, '404 error' means that the client (your browser in most cases) was able to communicate with the server but the server could not find what you asked for.